Points of bounded height in images of morphisms of weighted projective stacks with applications to counting elliptic curves: Introduction

 \subsection{Acknowledgements}

-The author would like to thank Peter Bruin, Filip Najman, Irati Manterola Ayala, Peter Cho, Keunyoung Jeong, Brandon Alberts, Jordan Ellenberg, and John Voight for helpful conversations and comments on this work.
-Special thanks to Bryden Cais and Doug Ulmer for their encouragement throughout this project.
+The author would like to thank Brandon Alberts, Peter Bruin, Peter Cho, Jordan Ellenberg, Keunyoung Jeong, Robert Lemke Oliver, Irati Manterola Ayala, Grant Molnar, Filip Najman, Matt Olechnowicz, and John Voight for helpful conversations and comments on this work.
+The author is also grateful for the anonymous referee's thoughtful comments and corrections.
+Special thanks to Bryden Cais and Doug Ulmer for their encouragement during this project.
+During the completion of this work the author was supported by the National Science Foundation, via grant DMS-2303011.